usnistgov/nccoe-genomic-data-threat-modeling/source/Vol_C/Appendix/appendixC.rst

 MITRE PANOPTIC
 ~~~~~~~~~~~~~~~

 Just as LINDDUN [Ref2]_ roughly mirrors STRIDE, PANOPTIC [Ref3]_ roughly mirrors MITRE ATT&CK.
 Like ATT&CK, PANOPTIC (Pattern and Action Nomenclature Of Privacy Threats In Context) was created from the bottom up based on real-world privacy attacks drawn from multiple sources.
 However, PANOPTIC looks and works rather differently.
 PANOPTIC consists of two closely related taxonomies: Contextual Domains (made up of contextual elements) and Privacy Activities (made up of privacy threat actions).
 The Contextual Domains, as the name suggests, capture important contextual aspects of the system of concern, including how it interacts with data subjects and the nature of the data.
 Privacy Activities describe the various components of a privacy attack and are a mixture of Fair Information Practice Principles, information life cycle stages such as collection and processing, and independent components such as identification.
-Contextual elements and privacy threat actions may have sub-elements and sub-actions respectively. *Table 23* lists the Contextual Domains and definitions while *Table 24* lists the Privacy Activities and definitions.
+Contextual elements and privacy threat actions may have sub-elements and sub-actions respectively. *Appendix Table 1* lists the Contextual Domains and definitions while *Appendix Table 2* lists the Privacy Activities and definitions.
 [Ref2]_

-.. table:: Table 23.
+.. table:: Appendix Table 1.
 PANOPTIC V2.0 Contextual Domains

    +--------+-----------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
    | **ID** | **Contextual Domain** | **Definition**                                                                                                                                                       |